vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/1_encounter_in_the_chakra.md

 nally, these four energies \[produce\] KA PŪ JĀ O, in that order. //41//

 40
-These *pīṭ hās* are located respectively in the bulb, the word, the form, and beyond all form.
+These *pīṭhās* are located respectively in the bulb, the word, the form, and beyond all form.
 Their forms are respectively those of a square, a circle with six *bindus* , a half-moon, and a triangle.
 They are known as being yellow, smoke-gray, white, and red. //42–43//

 *bhāsanād viśvarūpasya svarūpe bāhyato ‘pi ca* /

 *etāś catasra ḥ śaktyas tu kā pū jā o iti kramāt* //41//

-*pīṭ hā ḥ kande pade rūpe rūpātīte kramāt sthitā ḥ * /
+*pīṭhā ḥ kande pade rūpe rūpātīte kramāt sthitā ḥ * /

-*caturasraṁ tathā binduṣa ṭ kayuktaṁ ca vṛttakam* //42//
+*caturasraṁ tathā binduṣaṭkayuktaṁ ca vṛttakam* //42//

 *ardhacandraṁ trikoṇaṁ ca rūpāṇy eṣāṁ krameṇa tu* /